Thorn Gamma 5

 The insides of the bowl and spigot are also in need of cleaning.

 The outer bulb of the lamp has completely blackened, meaning that the lantern would have emitted virtually no useful light in its last days of operation.
 The lamp only just fits inside the lantern!
-An interesting feature to note here is that there is a built-in connector to allow the cell detector to be disconnected in the lantern while maintenance is being carried out so that the canopy is not straining on the wires.
+An interesting feature to note here is that there is a built-in connector to allow the cell detector to be disconnected in the lantern while maintenance is being carried out, in order that the canopy is not straining on the wires.

 With the lamp removed, the simple wiring in the lantern is shown - judging by the amount of green muck in the bottom of the bowl, this lantern often had water gathering in it - not good when the supply cable connector is also in there!